DONGChuan/DONGChuan.github.io/_posts/2016-04-17-MyBatis-Advanced.md

 </select>
 {% endhighlight %}

-In the above settings, `<association>` will pass `userID` as parameter to findById.
+In the above settings, `<association>` will pass `userID` as parameter to `findById`.

 #### N+1 problem

-But think about we have 10 authors, so here findById will run 10 times!
-So we run 10 + 1 statements.
+But think about we have 10 authors, so here findById will be called 10 times!
+So we need to call 10 + 1 statements.
 It's called "N+1" problem of subquery.
-Many people said it's not as good as join query.
+Many people think it's not as good as join query.

 #### Solution

-The solution is lazy load. **Statement will be queried until the point at which it is needed**.
+The solution is lazy load. **Statement will be not queried until the point at which it is needed**.

 Let's firstly find differences between subquery and join query.

 * Join query: Query one time.
-But it get all the properties of two table, so it consumes resources.
+But it gets all the properties of two table, so it consumes resources.
 * Subquery: Query N+1 times.
 It depends on what we want in the final result.
+With lazy loading, we may not need to make N times queries if not necessary.

-Set lazy loading in configuration file, this setting must be in front of others:
+To set lazy loading in configuration file, **this setting must be in front of others**:

 {% highlight xml %}
 <settings>